/*

 * Additionally, if the value is not

-, then minProgressivePass +
+* Integer.MAX_VALUE, then minProgressivePass +

-* numProgressivePasses - 1
+* numProgressivePasses - 1 should not exceed

-* Integer.MAX_VALUE
+* Integer.MAX_VALUE.

 */